arclab-hku/Event_based_VO-VIO-SLAM/README.md

 - [Recommendation](#recommendation)

-# Data Sequence for Event-based Stereo Visual-inertial Odometry
+# Dateset for Stereo EVIO
 This dataset contains stereo event data at 60HZ and stereo image frames at 30Hz with resolution in 346 × 260, as well as IMU data at 1000Hz.
 Timestamps between all sensors are synchronized in hardware.
 We also provide ground truth poses from a motion capture system VICON at 50Hz during the beginning and end of each sequence, which can be used for trajectory evaluation.